 The search for these vessels helped chart what is now Canada.
 Over time the searches have turned up scarce traces of evidence to piece together the mystery, until enough evidence was found to start another search – this time with success.
 In 2014, One Ocean Expeditions partnered with the Government of Canada, Royal Canadian Geographical Society and several private partners in one of the largest combined search efforts to date. resulting in the find of Franklin’s HMS Erebus in the Victoria Strait Expedition 2014.

-One Ocean Expeditions provided a vessel, One Ocean Voyager – Vavilov, to support the search.
+One Ocean Expeditions provided a vessel to support in the search.
 The One Ocean Voyager was carrying Parks Canada’s ROV (remote operated vehicle) and their AUV (autonomous underwater vehicle).
 The AUV has a state-of-the-art sonar system that was deployed in order to scan the seabed in search of the Franklin vessel and was key in this incredible discovery.
 The HMS Erebus has been resting on the ocean floor in near perfect condition for over 160 years.

 Find out more about the Victoria Strait Expedition

 The search is not over as the HMS Terror is still missing.
 Avid explorers such as Louie Kamookak are still searching for artifacts of the famous expedition.
 Learn more about Louie’s Humahuk Expedition as he travels through the Arctic.